-Radical improvements in the police and criminal justice response to gender based abuse are forthcoming.
-From 2021 Greater Manchester Police will:
+Radical improvements in the police and criminal justice response to gender-based violence are forthcoming.
+We expect Greater Manchester Police to:

-- Require police officers attending domestic abuse incidents to secure all the relevant evidence and use body worn cameras consistently. - Ensure all frontline police officers know how to request to talk to victims on their own so that they feel safe to disclose abuse and speak clearly to children exposed to abuse. - Record misogynistic hate crime incidents in the same way as they record racist and homophobic incidents. - Ensure that abuse cases involving serious harm and risk are subject to bail conditions that protect victims and that risk assessments are revised and the Crown Prosecution Service notified before suspects' bail statuses change or they are released under investigation.
+- Require police officers attending domestic abuse incidents to secure all the relevant evidence and use body worn cameras consistently. - Ensure all frontline police officers know how to request to talk to victims on their own so that they feel safe to disclose abuse and speak clearly to children living with abuse.

-Promote the due consideration of all cases that proceed to court for restraining orders to be attached.
+- Record misogynistic hate crime incidents in the same way as they record racist and homophobic incidents. - Ensure that abuse cases involving serious harm and risk are subject to bail conditions that protect victims and that risk assessments are revised and the Crown Prosecution Service notified before suspects' bail statuses change or they are released under investigation. - Promote the due consideration of all cases that proceed to court for restraining orders to be attached.